Graduate UN Sustainable Development Challenge

-Five finalists will be selected by early April and invited to present their ideas to a panel of judges at Seton Hall University on Friday April 21, 2017 with a reception to follow.
+Five finalists will be selected by the end of March and invited to present their ideas to a panel of judges at Seton Hall University on Wednesday April 24, 2020 with a reception to follow.
 Finalists who cannot come to campus can participate via Skype.

 Step 3: Win Prizes and Recognition!

 Finalist with the best ideas will win cash prizes and a scholarship to attend Seton Hall.
 The cash prize can assist you in launching your idea or creating awareness about the sustainable development goal or region of the world that is most important to you.